Muscle Confusion: Myth and Science

 Maybe you’ve reached a plateau in your workout.
 Or maybe your fitness goals seem to stay just out of reach.
 You’ve heard about “muscle confusion” and think that might be the answer to your problem.

 Jeff Monaco, director of education for Gold’s Gym, sees people get that idea all the time.
-But the phrase “muscle confusion” leads to a lot of, well, confusion.
-Before you do anything, he says, you need to understand what muscle confusion really is, and what it could mean for you.
+But the phrase muscle confusion leads to a lot of, well, confusion.
+Before you make changes to your program, you need to understand what muscle confusion really is—and what it could mean for your progress.

-Monaco sees a lot of people who are stuck in the same routine.
+Monaco often sees people stuck in autopilot.
 “They just want to come in and do the treadmill at the same speed every day,” he says.
-He’ll ask about their results and their targets.
-After talking with him, they’re in a better position to reach their goals.
+When he talks with them about their goals and progress, it opens the door to smarter, more effective changes.

 follow